-There are no specific regulations or laws that apply to leases of particular categories of real estate.
+In principle, there are no specific regulations or laws that apply to leases of particular categories of real estate.

-In the case of a bankruptcy procedure (hasan tetsuzuki) or a corporate reorganisation procedure (kaisha kousei tetsuzuki), a bankruptcy trustee – or a debtor in possession in the case of a civil rehabilitation procedure (minji saisei tetsuzuki) – has a statutory right to determine whether to terminate the lease agreement or to continue the lease by performing its obligations.
+In the case of a bankruptcy procedure (hasan tetsuzuki) or a corporate reorganisation procedure (kaisha kousei tetsuzuki), a bankruptcy trustee – or a debtor-in-possession in the case of a civil rehabilitation procedure (minji saisei tetsuzuki) – has a statutory right to determine whether to terminate the lease agreement or to continue the lease by performing its obligations.

-If continuation of the lease is chosen instead, unpaid rents accruing before the commencement of the relevant insolvency procedure would be treated as general insolvency claims, although there is a different academic view that treats such unpaid rents as preferential claims.
+If continuation of the lease is chosen instead, unpaid rents accruing before the commencement of the relevant insolvency procedure would be treated as general insolvency claims – although there is a different academic view that treats such unpaid rents as preferential claims.
 Furthermore, if the lease is continued, the rents that are due on or after the commencement of the relevant insolvency procedure are paid from the insolvency estate in preference to other general insolvency claims.

-Furthermore, if the tenant is subleasing the leased property to a person who holds a leasehold interest that is perfected, then the above-mentioned statutory right of the bankruptcy trustee (and the debtor in possession) does not apply vis-à-vis the subtenant.
+Furthermore, if the tenant is subleasing the leased property to a person who holds a leasehold interest that is perfected, then the above-mentioned statutory right of the bankruptcy trustee (and the debtor-in-possession) does not apply vis-à-vis the subtenant.
 If the insolvent tenant chooses to terminate its lease vis-à-vis the landlord, it inevitably causes a breach of its obligation to lease vis-à-vis the subtenant.
 Therefore, in practice, the insolvent tenant may not be able to opt for the termination of the lease if it is subleasing the leased property.

 Typically, a tenant is required to pay a deposit at the start of the lease as security for any failure to pay in the future.
 A typical lease agreement contains a provision that allows the landlord to utilise the deposit to cover any outstanding obligation of the tenant.